-The accompanying financial statements of the Drainage District have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
+The accompanying financial statements of the Gravity Drainage District No. 2 (the Drainage District) have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
 GAAP includes all relevant Governmental Accounting Standards Board (GASB) pronouncements.
-The accounting and reporting framework and the more significant accounting policies are discussed in subsequent subsection of this note.
+The accounting and reporting framework and the more significant accounting policies are discussed in subsequent subsections of these notes.